Colostomy

 A colostomy involves diverting your bowel through an opening in your tummy

 There are two types of colostomy: a loop colostomy and an end colostomy.
 Your consultant will decide which is right for you.
-Both are carried out under general anaesthetic, which means you'll be asleep.
+Both are carried out under general anaesthetic.

 Loop colostomy